-- You cannot have received an Oxford/AstraZeneca or Janssen COVID-19 vaccine (or any other adenoviral vectored vaccine) within the preceding year. - You can receive flu or other COVID-19 vaccines (such as mRNA COVID-19 vaccines) unless this is within 14 days (before or after) of each study vaccine.
+- You cannot receive an Oxford/AstraZeneca or Janssen COVID-19 vaccine (or any other adenoviral vectored vaccine) within 90 days of the study vaccines. - You cannot receive flu or other (e.g. mRNA) COVID-19 vaccines within 14 days (before or after) of each study vaccine.
 This extends to 30 days for any other vaccine. - You must also be willing to inform the study team if you are offered or receive any COVID-19 vaccine during the study.